Global cloud market grows 33% in Q3 2020 to $36.5 billion

 “It also represents a new front for infrastructure buildout and competition between AWS with Wavelength, Microsoft Azure with Edge Zones, and Google Cloud with Mobile Edge Cloud.

-“All three are collaborating with mobile operators to deploy their cloud stacks at the edge in the operators’ data centres.
+“All three are collaborating with mobile operators to deploy their cloud stacks at the edge in the operators’ data centers.

 “These are part of holistic initiatives to profit from 5G services among business customers, as well as transform the mobile operators’ IT infrastructure.”